Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Expected Result

-List of previous orders is displayedEach order contains:
+List of previous orders is displayed
+Each order contains:
+-Order ID
+-Date
--Order ID-Date-Total amount
+-Total amount
 -List of purchased products

 ------------------------------------------------------------------------